Boxing: Early London prize ring rules

-These rules did allow the fighters an advantage not enjoyed by today's boxers; they permitted the fighter to drop to one knee to end the round and begin the 30-second count at any time.
-Thus a fighter realizing he was in trouble had an opportunity to recover.
-However, this was considered "unmanly" and was frequently disallowed by additional rules negotiated by the seconds of the boxers.
+These rules gave fighters an advantage not enjoyed by today's boxers; they allowed a fighter to drop to one knee to end the round and begin the 30-second count at any time.
+Thus, a fighter realizing he was in trouble had an opportunity to recover.
+However, this was considered "unmanly", and it was frequently disallowed by additional rules negotiated by the seconds of the boxers.
 In modern boxing, there is a three-minute limit to rounds (unlike the downed fighter ends the round rule).
-Intentionally going down in modern boxing will cause the recovering fighter to lose points in the scoring system.
-Furthermore, as the contestants did not have heavy leather gloves and wristwraps to protect their hands, they used different punching technique to preserve their hands because the head was a common target to hit full out.
+Intentionally going down in modern boxing will result in the recovering fighter losing points under the scoring system.
+Furthermore, as the contestants did not have heavy leather gloves and wristwraps to protect their hands, they used different punching techniques to avoid injury, since the head was a common target to hit full force.
 Almost all period manuals have powerful straight punches with the whole body behind them to the face (including forehead) as the basic blows.

-The British sportswriter Pierce Egan coined the term "the sweet science" as an epithet for prizefighting – or more fully "the sweet science of bruising" as a description of England's bare-knuckle fight scene in the early nineteenth century.
+The British sportswriter Pierce Egan coined the term "the sweet science" as an epithet for prizefighting—or more fully "the sweet science of bruising"—as a description of England's bare-knuckle fight scene in the early nineteenth century.

-Boxing could also be used to settle disputes even by females.
-In 1790 in Waddington, Lincolnshire Mary Farmery and Susanna Locker both laid claim to the affections of a young man; this produced a challenge from the former to fight for the prize, which was accepted by the latter.
-Proper sidesmen were chosen, and every matter conducted in form.
-After several knock-down blows on both sides, the battle ended in favour of Mary Farmery.
+Boxing could also be used to settle disputes, even by females.
+In 1790, in Waddington, Lincolnshire, Mary Farmery and Susanna Locker both laid claim to the affections of a young man; this led Farmery to challenge Locker to a fight for the prize, which was accepted.
+Proper sidespersons were chosen, and every matter was conducted in form.
+After several knock-down blows on both sides, the battle ended in favour of Farmery.

-The London Prize Ring Rules introduced measures that remain in effect for professional boxing to this day, such as outlawing butting, gouging, scratching, kicking, hitting a man while down, holding the ropes, and using resin, stones or hard objects in the hands, and biting.
+The London Prize Ring Rules introduced measures that remain in effect for professional boxing to this day, such as outlawing butting, gouging, scratching, kicking, hitting a man while down, holding the ropes, and using resin, stones, or hard objects in the hands, and biting.

+Boxing in the United States was imported from England.
+Slave-owners trained enslaved people to fight others and gambled on the outcome, and sometimes gave freedom to those who won money.
+The first professional boxers in the US were free Black men.